paradigm/SkyBison/README.md

 select a file within that directory.
 This is best understood through experiementation - give both it SkyBison("e",0) and SkyBison("e",1) a try.

+As of version 0.2, SkyBison also supports fuzzy matching.
+To enable, simply add the following to your vimrc:

+    let g:skybison_fuzz = 1
 Usage
 -----